-Credit cards are revolving debt, not a one-time amount of money being borrowed, so the amount owed can change month to month as purchases are made and paid off.
+Credit cards are revolving debt, not a lump sum being borrowed, so the amount owed can change month to month as purchases are made and paid off.
 Some ways to manage this type of recourse debt include:

 • Keeping card balances low.